getAlby/hub/scripts/linux-x86_64/README.md

 You can also do these quite simple steps manually, have a look in the install script for details.

-Alby Hub will run on localhost:8080 by default (configurable using the `PORT` environment variable) To run on a public domain we recommend the use of a reverse proxy using [Caddy](https://caddyserver.com/)
+Alby Hub will run on localhost:8080 by default (configurable using the `PORT` environment variable or by adding `Environment="PORT=8081"` to the `[Service]` section of the albyhub.service file - See "Editing The Service" below)

+To run on a public domain we recommend the use of a reverse proxy using [Caddy](https://caddyserver.com/)

 ### Running the services